gnairooze/SimpleHooks/README.md

 Simple-Hooks contains 3 components:

-1. Web API to trigger events.
+1. Web API - SimpleHooks.Web - to trigger events -TriggerEventController, and to inquire about event instance status - EventInstanceController .
 You need to host it under web server that support dot net 8.0 (IIS, Apache2, Nginx ...)
-2. Console Application to run in a scheduler (windows task scheduler or cron demon). you can make multiple instances of it to run in parallel. every instance should have a unique group id. group id is an integer number set in the `appsettings.json` file. iit should not exceed the max groups set in the app options table.
+2. Console Application - SimpleHooks.Server - to run in a scheduler (windows task scheduler or cron demon). you can make multiple instances of it to run in parallel. every instance should have a unique group id. group id is an integer number set in the `appsettings.json` file. iit should not exceed the max groups set in the app options table.
-3. dotNET Standard 2.0 library to trigger events from any .NET project.
+3. dotNET Standard 2.0 library - Trigger Event Helper - to trigger events from any .NET project.

 ---

 ## Configuration Steps

 > The setup is currently using SQL server scripts to DB.
 It is planned in the future to have web site for configuration.

+### Create databases

+#### SimpleHooks Db

+1. create a new database in your SQL server instance.
+2. run the batch file [execute-operation-schema-data-sql.bat](/code/SQL/operation-db/execute-operation-schema-data-sql.bat) to create tables, stored procedures, and seed data.

+##### SimpleHooks_Log Db

+1. create a new database in your SQL server instance.
+2. run the batch file [execute-log-schema-data-sql.bat](/code/SQL/log-db/execute-log-schema-data-sql.bat) to create tables, stored procedures, and seed data.

 ### Define Events